aptech/docs/docs/CR-cdfMvn2e.rst

 Purpose
 ----------------
-Computes the multivariate Normal cumulative distribution function with error management over the range ``[a,b]``.
+Computes the multivariate Normal cumulative distribution function with error management over the range :math:`[a,b]`.

 Format
 ----------------